Micaela Donabella

 “Cyborg Resistance to Technoableism, or Disabled Responses to Health Gimmicks,” Northeast Modern Language Association Annual Convention, Boston, MA, March 7-10, 2024

-“Dreaming the Cyborg: Biohacking, Technoableism, & Disabled Futures,” The Humanities Center at Texas Tech Annual Conference 2023: “Health,” Texas Tech University, Lubbock, Texas, April 28-29, 2023
+“Biohacking, Technoableism, & Disabled Futures,” The Humanities Center at Texas Tech Annual Conference 2023: “Health,” Texas Tech University, Lubbock, Texas, April 28-29, 2023

-“Resistance Through Poiesis: Responding to Heidegger in the State of Software Ubiquity,” Symposium for English Graduate Students (SEGUE), College at Brockport, Brockport, NY, February 23, 2019
+“Resistance Through Poiesis: Responding to Heidegger in the State of Software Ubiquity,” Symposium for English Graduate Students (SEGUE), College at Brockport, NY, February 23, 2019